 1. Thank You for All You’ve Done for Me

 People who walk into an intervention often expect to hear words of blaming, shame, and guilt, and they may be on guard and ready to fight back at the first sign of attack.
-Families can diffuse this situation by using thankful or admiring phrases in their intervention messages.
+Families can diffuse this situation using thankful or admiring phrases in their intervention messages.

 It can be tempting to vent your frustration or lose control of anger in an intervention.
 Many people have held on to anger about the addiction for years, but using words of love and support is a much more helpful way to reach the person who needs help.
 Counseling before the intervention can help you stay on track when the big day arrives.

-- Confusing situation and messages
+- Confusing situations and messages

 - Verbal abuse and parental fighting

 Children might also watch their parents closely on a day-to-day basis and pattern their behavior on the norms they see their parents following.
 For example, they may be tempted to lean on alcohol or drugs when days are difficult.
 Parents with addiction may be absorbed in their patterns of substance use, but reminding these parents that their children could be at risk for similar problems down the line could be a good way to motivate them to change.

 4. I Will Be Here for You

 People who participate in interventions may have their own stories of addiction and recovery to share.
 Partners and married couples often use substances together but can also get sober.
 One newly sober partner or family member may be in an excellent position to discuss how treatment works and why it might be beneficial.